evennia/evennia/docs/1.0-dev/_sources/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Adding-Commands.md.txt

     > echo Woo Tang!
     Echo: ' Woo Tang!'

 Note that there is an extra space before `Woo!`.
-That is because self.args contains the _everything_ after the command name, including spaces.
+That is because self.args contains _everything_ after the command name, including spaces.
 Evennia will happily understand if you skip that space too:

     > echoWoo Tang!
     Echo: 'Woo Tang!'

 There are ways to force Evennia to _require_ an initial space, but right now we want to just ignore it since it looks a bit weird for our echo example.
 Tweak the code:

 ```python
 # ...